rohan-sawhney/mcgp-resources/README.md

 ## Citation

-If you want to cite this course, use the following BibTeX:
+Use the following BibTeX to cite this course:
 ```
 @inproceedings{Sawhney:2024:MCGP,
     author = {Sawhney, Rohan and Miller, Bailey},